Grey Wood Flooring: Design Ideas for Creating a Rustic Look

 Distressed grey flooring has a lot of interest and variation to give it character and dimension.
 This floor shows nail marks and a streaky finish, as well as a contrast between the natural wood and the grey color.
 This makes the floor full of depth, and perfect for fitting in with a rustic, cottage, or rustic modern setting.

-Consider Going Grey for Your Wood Floor
+Consider Going Grey

 Grey wood floors have a more unusual appearance than a more naturally finished wood floor.
 This will automatically make them a focal point in the room.
 If your floors need a facelift, consider investing in a new, grey wood floor to help give them the character and style you’re after.